 Her plethora of memories brought to life the little known island south of Japan and Korea, east of Hong Kong and north of the Philippines.

 I spent two weeks in the country, but that wasn’t enough.
-A stunning mountainous plain, filled with thick forests, national parks and turquoise blue streamlined hiking trails, and surrounded by a multitude of towns and cities, each with their own unique offering, Taiwan is an outdoor lover’s paradise as well as a culture vulture’s playground.
-Falling into both categories, it fast became a country on my ‘Live Here’ list, yet I only scratched the surface when visiting the four key hotspots…
+A stunning mountainous plain, filled with thick forests, national parks and turquoise blue streamlined hiking trails, and surrounded by a multitude of towns and cities, each with their own unique offering, Taiwan is an outdoor lover’s paradise as well as a culture enthusiast’s playground.
+Here’s where to visit in Taiwan on a loop around the country’s most scenic spots.

 Contents